 Transplant supply and demand data

-This graph shows the difference between the need for transplant organs and the supply from deceased donors in the UK for the last 10 years.
+This graph shows the difference between the need for transplant organs and the supply from deceased donors in the UK from 1997-2007.

 Some questions about this information